The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of L S Lowry's Britain At Play (signed) is estimated to be worth between £3,600 and £5,500.
-This lithograph print, created in 1976, has shown consistent value growth since its first sale in April 2010.
-Over the past 12 months, the artwork has sold 12 times, with an average selling price of £2,191.
-In the last five years, the hammer price has ranged from £700 in June 2023 to £5,500 in October 2020.
-The current average annual growth rate for this piece is -8%.
-This work is part of a limited edition of 850.
+The value of L S Lowry's Britain At Play (signed) is estimated to be worth between £4,050 and £6,000.
+This lithograph print, created in 1976, has shown consistent value growth, with an average annual growth rate of 5%.
+This artwork has an auction history of 61 total sales since its initial sale on 20th April 2010.
+Over the past 12 months, the average selling price was £1,945, across 11 total sales.
+In the last five years, the hammer price has varied from £700 in June 2023 to £5,500 in October 2020.
+The average return to the seller over the past five years has been £2,471.
+The edition size of this artwork is limited to 850.

 Meaning & Analysis